Uli Derickson

-Uli Derickson (née Patzelt, August 8, 1944 – February 18, 2005), was a German American flight attendant best known for her role in helping protect 152 passengers and crew members during the June 14, 1985, hijacking of TWA Flight 847 by militants with alleged links to Hezbollah.
+Uli Derickson (née Patzelt, August 8, 1944 – February 18, 2005) was a German American flight attendant best known for her role in helping protect 152 passengers and crew members during the June 14, 1985, hijacking of TWA Flight 847 by militants linked with Hezbollah.

 Early life

-Uli Derickson was born as Ulrike Patzelt on August 8, 1944, in Ústí nad Labem, Czechoslovakia.
+Uli Derickson was born as Ulrike Patzelt on August 8, 1944, in Aussig (Ústí nad Labem), Protectorate of Bohemia and Moravia.
 Her family was expelled from Czechoslovakia while she was a child, and moved to East Germany.
 They later fled to West Germany.
 She worked jobs as a clerk for a bank and car dealership and also held a part-time job as an au pair in the UK and Switzerland before emigrating to the United States in 1967.
 Derickson also worked as an au pair in Connecticut before joining Trans World Airlines (TWA) where she met her husband, pilot Russell Derickson.
 They were married in the 1970s and had a son, Matthew.

 In 1985, Russell Derickson retired from his job as TWA pilot.

 TWA 847

-Derickson was serving as the purser on Flight 847 between Athens and Rome when the flight was hijacked.
+On June 14, 1985, Derickson was serving as the purser on TWA Flight 847 between Athens and Rome when the flight was hijacked.
 Derickson took a kick to the chest from one of the hijackers as he forced her to go with him into the cockpit.
 The other hijacker—who was holding a grenade with the pin removed—started kicking open the door.
 Once inside, they pistol-whipped the pilot and flight engineer.
 The two hijackers spoke poor English, but one of them spoke fluent German.
 Derickson was the only crew member able to speak German, which left her responsible for translating the hijackers' demands to the pilot.
 At one point, one of the two hijackers asked her to marry him, something she later described as the most terrifying moment of the ordeal.